The Vancouver International Jazz Festival is BC’s largest music festival. It attracts hundreds of artists and over 100,000 Jazz enthusiasts.

 For full details about the festival, see the Coastal Jazz website.

-Vancouver Jazz Festival 2025
+Vancouver Jazz Festival in 2025

 Other venues are normally clubs and restaurants as well as theatres, public plazas and parks in Vancouver and on the North Shore.
 There are lots of free outdoor concerts every year.
 There are absolutely amazing ticketed indoor ones too!
 At this festival, you’ll see and hear some of the best of the best!